kcleveland/lb-visualware/client/README.md

-## Client
+## SDK's

-This is the place for your application front-end files.
+Here you can find the ReactJS front-end SDK.